Xbow System Lectures

 2019:

 These are some heavy hitters in our profession.
-Dr. Buschang's research has shown there is little evidence to prove that lower incisor proclination causes gingival recession.
-Dr. Behrents told us in 1981 that some recession was normal and that severe recession could be prevented as long as there was an attached gingiva present or a graft placed before ortho.
+Dr. Buschang’s research has shown little evidence to prove that lower incisor proclination causes gingival recession.
+Dr. Behrents told us in 1981 that some recessions were normal and that severe recessions could be prevented if an attached gingiva was present or a graft was placed before ortho.

 Dr. Lindauer asked me to speak on Crossbow at the AAO in 2016.